Esketamine and Racemic Ketamine: What is the Difference?

 Every study can agree that ketamine research has a long way to go before we can generalize which compound better helps patients.
 Older studies cite esketamine as the better option for treatment-resistant depression, while newer ones focus on racemic ketamine.
 Regardless of which is better, ketamine as a whole shows promising results in the depression treatment field.

 At Avesta Ketamine and Wellness, we help patients optimize their mental and physical wellness with several high-end ketamine infusion options and ketamine-assisted psychotherapy.
 More specifically, we tailor our ketamine infusions for patients suffering from treatment-resistant depression.
-To schedule a consultation, either call one of our locations in Bethesda, McLean, or Washington D.C., or sign-up online.
+To schedule a consultation, either call one of our locations in Bethesda, McLean, or Washington D.C., or find us online.

 References: